 This Report began as a research initiative in 2013 supported by the University of North Carolina School of Law, through its Pro Bono Program.
-Since then, including recent research and updates, the authors gratefully acknowledge the work of the following students: Lucy Andrzejewski, Kimberly Cornella, Jacob Farrell, McKenna A. Fono, Julie Leopold, Amalia Manolagas, Seth Morris, Evan B. Ryland, Emily Carolyn Stellman, and Justice Warren.
+Since then, including recent research and updates, the authors gratefully acknowledge the work of the following students: Darien Aassar, Lucy Andrzejewski, Shripad Bangaru, Kimberly Cornella, Aubrey Cosper, Noah Crosswhite, Jacob Farrell, McKenna A. Fono, Thomas Hammons, Julie Leopold, Amalia Manolagas, Mandy Mericle, Seth Morris, Evan B. Ryland, Emily Carolyn Stellman, Temple Shepherd, Justice Warren, and Adam Henry Webster.

 Further, the Pro Bono Program in collaboration with the Environmental Law Project, has established an annual process for pro bono students to conduct research in support of updating this Report.
-The authors are much obliged to the Environmental Law Project 2022 co-chairs, Will Wales Metcalf and Carolina Victoria Randive, for coordinating the establishment of this reoccurring annual review.
+The authors are much obliged to the Environmental Law Project 2022 cochairs, Will Wales Metcalf and Carolina Victoria Randive, for coordinating the establishment of this annual review.